okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 >**Note:** A configuration guide is required for SCIM and OIDC integrations.
 It's optional for SAML integrations, as Okta supplies its own documentation with the apps.

-You can create the guide in whatever format works best for you: a webpage, a Google or Word doc, or a PDF are all acceptable.
+You can create the guide in whatever format works best for you (a webpage, a Google doc, or a PDF are all acceptable), but you need to provide an accessible link to the doc for verification.

 ### Configuration guide content